VergilOP/Note/University/2nd/Funtional Programming/Practice/ClassTest2/README.md

 - The corresponding type appears in the file `ClassTest2-Template.hs` (to be copied by you).
 - Replace the default function implementation of `undefined` with your own function.

-## Exercise 1 - find the first position an element occurs in a list
+## Exercise 1 - Decimal to Factorial and Back

 ### Implementation Task